 This is Natasha, and I am here with a story about a cat.
 I can’t say that he was all that cute and cuddly, but he was certainly quite a character.
-He was a Russian cat, and his story is based partly on real life, and partly on traditional folk law.
-And at the end of the story, I will tell you a little bit about our partners Aha.
+He was a Russian cat, and his story is based partly on real life, and partly on traditional folklore.
+At the end of the story, I will tell you a little bit about our partners Aha.

-“What kind of cat is that?” said one stray.
+“What kind of cat is that?” asked one stray.

 After that famous battle, all the stray cats wanted to show Vlad their respect.
 If they caught an especially fat mouse, they would bring it to their boss-cat as an offering.
 Vlad was not usually hungry, but he felt he should accept their gifts, because the respect they showed him, was in the right order of things.

 The young man drove about forty kilometres out of Moscow with Vlad meowing and screeching blue murder all the way.
-He drove beyond the tower blocks and the ring road, and into the countryside, which quickly became vast and wild.
-His grandmother had a little wooden house called a dacha where she lived in summer.
+He drove beyond the tower blocks and the ringroad, and into the countryside, which quickly became vast and wild.
+His grandmother had a little wooden house called a dacha, where she lived in summer.
 Many Russians like to return to their country roots in those hot and sweltering months.
 These days, some dachas are large fancy houses, with walls and security guards.
-Hers was just an old fashioned hut, with a traditional stove, and a well for water.
+Hers was just an old-fashioned hut, with a traditional stove, and a well for water.
 It was one of a row of similar dachas that stood on the edge of a thick forest.
 The young man hated staying there because the mosquitoes were quite ferocious, and left him covered in red bumps that itched for two weeks afterwards.
-He was glad to give Vlad to his grandmother, whom he called Babushka, drink one cup of black tea, get back in his car and head straight for the airport.
+He was glad to give Vlad to his grandmother, whom he called Babushka.
+He drank one cup of black tea, got back in his car and headed straight for the airport.

 And in one leap, he sprang through the open window, even though it was on the other side of the room from where he had been standing.
 In all her years, the old lady had not seen a cat who could do that before.
 She was quite shaken.

-“I swear he spoke,” she said to herself, “And then he flew.
+“I swear he spoke,” she said to herself, “and then he flew.
 He must have the devil inside him.
-But I won’t tell this to anyone, they will say old Annya has been drinking samagon” – which is a kind of homemade vodka.
+I won’t tell this to anyone, they will say old Annya has been drinking samagon,” which is a kind of homemade vodka.

 Vlad prowled proudly through the forest.
-“I ruled the garden in Moscow,” he said to himself, “And I shall make this place my own too.”
-And he walked along as if he was the president of Russia himself.
+“I ruled the garden in Moscow,” he said to himself, “and I shall make this place my own too.”
+He walked along as if he was the president of Russia himself.